-We expect to incur increasing research and development expenses through the construction period of the ADM agreement for pre-commercial manufacturing and product development activities as we continue to develop, test, and refine product to meet the specification requirements of our customers.
-Upon commencement of the commercial phase of the agreement expenses relating to product development are expected to decrease as these expenses will be transferred to Telles.
-We expect our personnel costs will increase to support our microbial and plant research programs.
+We expect to incur increased research and development expenses through the Construction Phase of the ADM agreement for pre-commercial manufacturing and product development activities as we continue to develop, test, and refine product to meet the specification requirements of our customers.
+Upon commencement of the Commercial Phase of the ADM agreement, expenses relating to development of Mirel are expected to decrease significantly as these expenses will be transferred to Telles.
+During the transition period between the initial start-up of the Commercial Manufacturing Facility and the commencement of the Commercial Phase, we will continue to bear these expenses.
+We expect to incur increased expenses related to in-process research and development in connection with our technology platforms.